GOVTNZ/govtnz-design-system/packages/govtnz-ds-website/src/docs/components/Alerts.md

 To orient screen reader users and others to the alert, the Design System user must ensure that when the page or view first loads:

 - focus is moved to the alert (the alert container is preset with `tabindex=”-1”` to make it programmatically focusable)
-- the document’s `title` starts with “Success:”.
+- the document’s `title` starts with "Success:".

 <ExampleContainer>
     <Example title="Example: Alerts (static)">